 EPF Pension Offline Process

-- Visit the EPFO website and download the composite claims form (With or Without Aadhar).
+Step 1: Visit the EPFO website and download the composite claims form (with or without Aadhar).

-- In case of an Aadhaar claim, you must provide your bank details, and your primary bank account should be linked with your Aadhaar.
+Step 2: In case you provide your Aadhaar details, provide your bank details.
+Your primary bank account should be linked with your Aadhaar.